-The goal of any university course is organized learning.
+The goal of any university course is organised learning.
 Members of a course, students and teacher, form an academic community in its own right, tied together by the common purpose of fostering knowledge and civility.

 We are polite to our teachers and fellow students, obey reasonable requests and are honest in our dealings.
 We are polite and show due caution in electronic communications about our fellow students, teachers and other staff.